Biplo12/astar-path-finder/README.md

 - Delayed rendering of the path to visualize the algorithm's progress
 - Path rendered as violet cells
 - Legend to explain the colors used on the grid
+- Responsive design for better usability on different devices

 ### Technologies Used